tamarabidone/BD_integrin_mediated_edge_extension/Analysis_scripts/README.md

 This folder contains analysis files that can be used to reproduce the plots that were generated for the manuscipt.
-Each file contains a line in the code reffering to the directory where the output files are located.
+The user should replace directory line on line 5 of the scripts to refer to the directory where the output files generated from SimulationTaskList001.m are saved.
+Here, the output files from the simulations are contained in the folder 'Output_files'.